Multi-scale clustering and source separation of InSight mission seismic data: Pyramidal scattering spectra

-Owing to the compression properties of wavelet operators~\cite{wornell1993wavelet} for the type of signals considered in this paper, these matrices are quasi-diagonal.
-We denote $\E\{\operatorname{diag}\left(S(\B{x})S(\B{x})^\top\right)\}$ an appropriate diagonal approximation of the full sparse matrix (\ref{eq:scat-cov-full}).
+Owing to the compression properties of wavelet operators \cite{Wornell_1993} for the type of signals considered in this paper, these matrices are quasi-diagonal.
+We denote $\E[\operatorname{diag}\left(S(\B{x})S(\B{x})^\top\right)]$ an appropriate diagonal approximation of the full sparse matrix in \cref{eq:scat-cov-full}.
 The expectation $\E$ is replaced by a time average denoted by $\Av{}$ (average pooling) whose size should be chosen as the typical duration of event $\B{x}$.
-The wavelet scattering covariance representation is
+The wavelet scattering spectra representation is

-It extracts average and correlation features from a 2-layer convolutional neural network with predefined wavelet filters.
-It is analogous to the features extracted in \citet{gatys2015texture} for generation.
+This representation extracts average and correlation features on a two-layer convolutional neural network with predefined wavelet filters.
+They are analogous to the features extracted in \cite{GatysEtAl_2015} for generation.
 However, we do not train any weights in our representation.
 Owing to the compression properties of wavelet operators we obtain a low-dimensional representation.
-For a signal $\B{x}\in\R^L$ of length $L$ the scattering covariance is smaller than $\log^3_2(L)$ (at least for $L\geq3$)~\cite{morel2022scale}.
-As a consequence, our representation that contains only order 1 and order 2 statistics has a low-variance which will be crucial for clustering.
+For a signal $\B{x}\in\R^L$ of length $L$ the scattering spectra contain approximately $\log^3_2(L)/6$ coefficients \cite{MorelEtAl_2022}.
+As a consequence, our representation, composed of order 1 and order 2 moments, can be estimated with low-variance, which can be crucial for clustering and disentangling sources.
+One can also consider scattering cross-spectra between two signals, $\B{x}$ and $\B{y}$, defined by $\Psi(\B{x},\B{y})=\operatorname{Ave} \operatorname{diag} \big(S(\B{x})S(\B{y})^\top\big)$.
+They capture nonlinear, non-Gaussian dependencies between signals $\B{x}$ and $\B{y}$.